Menopause is a daunting, yet unavoidable, part of life for any woman.

 While exercise might be the last thing you feel like doing, it most certainly is one of the best things to do.

-Exercise helps to keep hormones in control and ensures that we are fit and healthy to deal with menopause and its symptoms.
+Exercise helps to keep hormones in control and ensures that you are fit and healthy to deal with menopause and its symptoms.
 It also helps to slow the loss of bone mass after menopause and keeps your weight in check.
 It increases natural endorphins, which could help with mood changes and irritability.

 Eating healthy:

-But it is important to realize that this does not mean jumping from one crash diet to the next.
+Other healthy habits, such as eating well, are also crucial at this time of your life.
+But it is important to realise that this does not mean jumping from one crash diet to the next.

 You should follow a sustainable way of eating.
 We recommend the Manna Diet as a healthy lifestyle-type diet.